No man's land: Israel–Jordan

-The 1949 Armistice Agreements between Israel and Transjordan were signed in Rhodes with the help of UN mediation on 3 April 1949.
+From 1949 to 1967 the border between Israel and Jordan contained a few small regions that were considered "no man's land" because neither side had jurisdiction.
+The 1949 Armistice Agreements between Israel and Jordan were signed in Rhodes with the help of UN mediation on 3 April 1949.
 Armistice lines were determined in November 1948.
 Between the lines territory was left that was defined as no man's land.
 Such areas existed in Jerusalem in the area between the western and southern parts of the Walls of Jerusalem and Musrara.
 A strip of land north and south of Latrun was also known as "no man's land" because it was not controlled by either Israel or Jordan between 1948 and 1967.